Marketing Strategies

 • Legal information

-So, while translation is one aspect of localisation, localisation can also be seen as a fundamental aspect of translation.
-Therefore, the two concepts are important for multilingual website development, both as standalone concepts or working together.
-Similarly, transcreation combines the two concepts to function as a strategy that is slightly more involved.
+While translation is one aspect of localisation, localising website content is a fundamental next step after translation.
+Therefore, the two concepts are important for multilingual website development, both as standalone concepts and together.

 What is Transcreation?